 One of the biggest problems I see with my clients when they are trying to make decisions regarding their business is that they don’t know and understand their business well.
 If you don’t take the time to think through the deep, meaningful parts of your business, you won’t understand the core of your business.

 But when you know and understand your mission, message, and core values, you’ll be able to make decisions with ease.
 Do the hard work first and the rest will follow along more naturally.

 3 Steps for better decision making

-Trust your instincts + Faith: You don’t have to make decisions blindly.
+- Trust your instincts + Faith: You don’t have to make decisions blindly.
 Trusting in your faith and your instincts can help make even the smallest decision easier.
 Making faith-based business decisions helps cut down on the indecisiveness.
-(If you need help trusting in your faith, this is for you.)

 We can’t dwell on every decision we face in our business.
 If you spend too long going back and forth about something, you’re losing time that you could be using to do better things.
 Some decisions are more important than others and need the time and thought in order to make the right choice.
 But for those daily things we deal with, we can choose to be more decisive.